khulnasoft-lab/clix.py/docs/tutorial/terminating.md

 There's a special exception that you can use to "abort" a program.

-It works more or less the same as `typer.Exit()` but will print `"Aborted!"` to the screen and can be useful in certain cases later to make it explicit that the execution was aborted:
+It works more or less the same as `clix.Exit()` but will print `"Aborted!"` to the screen and can be useful in certain cases later to make it explicit that the execution was aborted:

 ```Python hl_lines="7"
 {!../docs_src/terminating/tutorial003.py!}